episub/spawn/queue/README.md

 * Data: an action can store data in the queue
 * Task Key: this should uniquely identify a particular action.
 Think of it as the primary key, though it may not be the actual primary key, depending on driver implementation.  **If there is more than one READY entry for the same task key, only the most recent will be performed**.
 * Task Name: this identifies the type of task.
 Action managers may handle particular task types.
 For example, you may have a task name such as "CUSTOMER_UPDATE", with multiple database entries of that sort.
 Try to keep one action per task name.
+* Stream: some tasks can be run simultaneously, while others may need to block.
+Put them in the same stream if they should block each other, and separate streams if safe to run concurrently.

 ## Actions